-Our work under the government's SHDF programme has continued with the completion of the demonstrator (pilot) phase, retrofitting 149 homes, and bringing their energy efficiency to EPC C or higher.
-NPH has also successfully received further funding from the Department for Energy Security and Net Zero (DESNZ), formerly received from the Department for Business, Energy, and Industrial Strategy (BEIS), for wave 1, phases 1 and 2 allowing for the retrofit for a further 500+ homes.
+Our work under the government's Social Housing Decarbonisation Fund (SHDF) programme has continued with the completion of the wave 1.1 and 1.2 schemes, retrofitting 578 homes and bringing their energy efficiency to EPC C or higher.
+NPH has also successfully received further funding from the Department for Energy Security and Net Zero (DESNZ), formerly received from the Department for Business, Energy, and Industrial Strategy (BEIS), for wave 2 allowing for the retrofit of a further 214 homes.